 The regular volunteer commitment is usually about 12 hours (distributed across the 3 days of the festival or across pre- and post-festival days), 18+ hours for crew chiefs, and 30+ hours for coordinators.
 Crew chiefs are usually experienced volunteers selected by Coordinators.
 Crew chiefs/Coordinators are responsible for scheduling all volunteers.

 Please make sure you have access to your résumé (or document with a short paragraph outlining your skills, interests, and experience) and signed consent forms (if applicable) before beginning.
-Though you do not need to upload proof of vaccination, at this time you do need to be fully vaccinated (at least 2 doses) to be a volunteer.
 Thank you for offering us your time and talents.

 Who can volunteer for Hillside?